 Problem Possible Cause Corrective Action Fault 0: FAULT NETWORK CONFIGURATION Network detecting multiple units with same ID.
 Incorrect controller ID setting, two or more controllers with same ID.
 Reconfigure ID settings so that each controller has a unique ID number.
-Refer to System Controller Configuration beginning on page 3-23.
+Refer to System Controller Configuration beginning on page 5-2 of the Installation section.
 Fault 2: FAULT FILAMENT FUSE BLOWN Filament transformer fuse F4 on main control board blown.
 Excessive power line noise.
-Refer to Power Line Connections on page 3-3.
+Refer to Power Connections on page 5-2 of the Installation section.
 Open filament transformer circuit.
 No filament current.
 Open in filament control circuit to transformer.
 Verify proper continuity within system controller and lamphead.
-See Figure 8-1, System Schematic.
+Refer to the Wiring Diagrams section beginning on page 5-2 for system schematics.
 Fault 3: Magnetron has failed.
-Replace the magnetrons.
-FAULT HIGH CURRENT ON MAG Short in unicable cable.
+Replace the magnetrons FAULT HIGH CURRENT Short in unicable cable.
 Inspect the unicable for shorts.
-High current on high-voltage circuit.
-Current exceeds limit.
-Short in the lamphead.
-Inspect the high voltage white and black cables from the unicable receptacle to the magnetrons for shorts.
-Fault 4: FAULT CURRENT IMBALANCE End of magnetron life.
+ON MAG High current on high-voltage circuit.
+Current exceeds Short in the lamphead.
+Inspect the high-voltage white and black cables from the unicable receptacle to the magnetrons for shorts.
+Fault 4: End of magnetron life.
 Replace the magnetrons.
-Magnetron current imbalance.
+FAULT CURRENT IMBALANCE Magnetron current imbalance.
 The current level of magnetron A and B differs by more than 100 mA.
 Improper magnetron wiring.
 Verify the magnetron wiring connections.
-See Figure 8-1, System Schematic.
+Refer to the Wiring Diagrams section beginning on page 5-2 for system schematics.
 Fault 5: FAULT ON NETWORK UNIT Fault on remote unit.
 Fault has occurred on remote system controller.
 Correct fault on remote system controller.
-Fault 6: FAULT MAG POWER WHEN OFF Phase control board has failed.
+Fault 6: FAULT MAG POWER WHEN OFF Phase control board failure.
+Magnetron current detected when in Standby or OFF mode.
+Phase control board has failed.
 Replace phase control board.
-Phase control board failure Magnetron current detected when in Standby or Off mode.
 Continued